sgratzl/sgratzl.github.io/content/authors/sam/_index.md

 highlight_name: true
 ---

-Samuel Gratzl is a passionate Research Software Engineer with a focus on interactive information visualization.
+Samuel Gratzl is a passionate Research Software Engineer with a focus on interactive data exploration.
 He is a Full Stack Developer with 10+ years of experience.
+In 2017, he finished his PhD in Computer Science with a focus on Information Visualization at the [Johannes Kepler University, Linz, Austria](https://jku.at).
 He loves to dig into code, hunt bugs, and design new platforms.
-His goal is enabling researcher to discover more insights faster and easier.
+His goal is enabling researcher to discover more insights easier and faster as well as develop libraries that help others developers to do the same.
 {style="text-align: justify;"}